 As of the date of this Quarterly Report, we have not generated any revenue from product sales.
 We do not know when, or if, we will generate revenue from product sales.
 We will not generate significant revenue from product sales unless and until we obtain regulatory approval and commercialize one of our current or future product candidates.
-Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, third-party clinical research and development services, laboratory and related supplies, clinical costs, legal and other regulatory expenses, milestone and royalty payments for in-licenses, and general overhead costs.
-We expect that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products.
-We are subject to risks in the development of our products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
-We expect that we will need substantial additional funding to support our continuing operations.
+We expect that we will continue to generate losses for the foreseeable future.

-As of March 31, 2023, we had an accumulated deficit of \$416.6 million.
+As of June 30, 2023, we had an accumulated deficit of \$428.0 million.
 In April 2023, in light of current market conditions, our Board took steps to extend cash runway by pausing further development of SEL-302 for the treatment of MMA and conducting a targeted headcount reduction of approximately 25%.
+On August 17, 2023, we announced additional steps to extend cash runway and maximize value for stockholders by continuing to prioritize development of SEL-212 and support of our collaboration with Astellas for Xork, and pausing further development of all of our other clinical and preclinical product candidates that we are no longer actively advancing.
+We intend to seek collaboration partners for the assets in the development programs that we are no longer actively advancing.
 We intend to continue evaluating our development programs and operating expenses on an ongoing basis.
 We anticipate operating losses to continue for the foreseeable future due to, among other things, costs related to research, development of our product candidates, conducting preclinical studies and clinical trials, and our administrative organization.
 We will require substantial additional financing to fund our operations and to continue to execute our strategy, and we will pursue a range of options to secure additional capital.